babel/website/docs/plugins.md

 Babel is a compiler.
 At a high level, it has 3 stages that it runs code in: parsing, transforming, and generation (like many other compilers).

-> For an awesome/simple tutorial on compliers, check out [the-super-tiny-compiler](https://github.com/thejameskyle/the-super-tiny-compiler), which also explains how Babel itself works on a high level.
+> For an awesome/simple tutorial on compilers, check out [the-super-tiny-compiler](https://github.com/thejameskyle/the-super-tiny-compiler), which also explains how Babel itself works on a high level.

 Now, out of the box Babel doesn't do anything.
 It basically acts like `const babel = code => code;` by parsing the code and then generating the same code back out again.